 Level I Code: K20A Salary Band: H

 This is the basic level where employees are assigned responsibilities for performing entry-level work in a training status under close supervision.
-In this role employees will be responsible for providing information pertaining to rehabilitation and visual services programs; arranging client medical procedures with vendors; researching and assembling case records and performing tasks related to general office operations.
-Employees at this level will receive training in the client interview process and in policy and procedure interpretation.
+In this role employees will be responsible for providing information pertaining to rehabilitation and visual services programs; arranging client medical procedures with vendors; researching and processing electronic case files and performing tasks related to general office operations.
+Employees at this level will receive training in the client application gathering process and in policy and procedure interpretation.

 Knowledge, Skills and Abilities required at this level include knowledge of basic computer functions; of spelling, punctuation and grammar; of basic arithmetic; and of office and agency policies and procedures.
 Ability is required to deal effectively and courteously with people; to exercise good judgment in evaluating situations and in making decisions; and to present ideas and facts effectively and accurately.

 Education and Experience requirements at this level consist of one year of experience in office technical clerical work.